Matex600/social-edit-matt/README.md

 The Sites purpose is to allow users to connect with each other and share things they find interesting like hobbies or news!

+I have built this project with the future in mind as I have many plans to expand, improve further modernise design, technology, styling and featureset.

 Project 4 for [CodeInstitute](https://codeinstitute.net/) Full stack course (5P)